 - a Communication on the creation of a New Regulatory Scrutiny Board which will replace the current Impact Assessment Board; and

-- a Communication on the Regulatory Fitness and Performance (REFIT) platform which will bring together high-level experts from Member States and business/civil society to discuss how to reduce regulatory and administrative burden.
+- a Communication on the Regulatory Fitness and Performance (REFIT) platform bringing together high-level experts from Member States and business/civil society to discuss how to reduce regulatory and administrative burden.
 REFIT-driven amendments have been made to various pieces of EU legislation since inception of this initiative.

-The agenda also envisages that after the Commission has adopted a legislative proposal there will be an eight week period after the text is submitted to Parliament and Council in all EU languages in which stakeholders can provide feedback on the proposal and the impact assessment.
+The Better Regulation Initiative also provides that after the Commission has adopted a legislative proposal there will be an eight week period after the text is submitted to Parliament and Council in all EU languages in which stakeholders can provide feedback on the proposal and the impact assessment.
 Commission delegated and implementing acts will also be opened for public comment for four weeks before they are adopted, in parallel with a consultation of Member State experts (with limited exceptions).
 This will apply to delegated and implementing acts, but not technical standards.

 2016 Inter-institutional agreement on better law making